D1Asif/ecommerce-api/README.md

 2. run `npm install` to install all the project dependencies
 3. run npm run start:dev to start the server

-Or you you can check the deployed link: (Ecommerce API)[https://ecommerce-api-orpin.vercel.app/]
+Or you you can check out the deployed link: [Ecommerce API](https://ecommerce-api-orpin.vercel.app/)